Mindfulness is simply observing in the moment without judgement. Nothing woo-woo about it.

 This man didn’t meditate, but he was practicing mindfulness.
 Nothing woo-woo here.

 I have practiced mindfulness when in a disagreement with someone.
 I’ve practiced it while walking down the street.
 (So many times I’ve noticed things I’ve never seen before on the same route I’ve taken for years.)
-I practice mindfulness while eating, while walking, while listening to a piece of music.
+I practice mindfulness while eating, while walking, while listening to a piece of music, while looking out the window.

 Mindfulness has allowed me to move through grief, depression, and disability with grace.
 I am able to be present with those I love, and I am able to love more deeply.